linode/apl-docs/docs/post-install.md

 2. Sign in

 Gitea provides an oauth2 app connection for Drone to work with it's git values.
 It will popup when drone is accessed the first time.
-You may sign in with "OpenID Connect", which registers the login as a new user, or with the Gitea admin credentials (username: "otomi-admin", password: `$otomi.adminPassword`).
+You can sign in with "OpenID Connect", which registers the login as a new user, or with the Gitea admin credentials (username: "otomi-admin", password: `$otomi.adminPassword`).
 A job runs every 3 minutes promoting users with "admin" role to become co-owner of the otomi-values repo.
 When logging in with the admin user no waiting is necessary.

 :::info
 It can take a couple of minutes before you will see the repository.
-Otomi first need to add your user to Gitea.
+Otomi first needs to add your user to Gitea.
 :::

 3. Use the pre-filled values for the `Username` and `Email Address` and click `Complete Account`